-Microsoft will start removing access within O365 and Exchange Online for connectivity using TLS versions 1.0 and 1.1 on 15 October 2020.
-This means any clients, devices, or services that connect to Office 365 through TLS 1.0 or 1.1 will stop working.
+Microsoft started removing access within O365 and Exchange Online for connectivity using TLS versions 1.0 and 1.1 on 15 October 2020.
+This means any clients, devices, or services that connect to Office 365 through TLS 1.0 or 1.1 will have already stopped working.

 What are we asking you to do?